Welcome!

 Latest News

 Fundus: A Simple-to-Use News Scraper Optimized for High Quality Extractions.
 Max Dallabetta, Conrad Dobberstein, Adrian Breiding and Alan Akbik.
-ArXiv, 2024. [pdf]
+The 62nd Annual Meeting of the Association for Computational Linguistics: System Demonstrations, ACL 2024. [pdf]

 OpinionGPT: Modelling Explicit Biases in Instruction-Tuned LLMs.
 Patrick Haller, Ansar Aynetdinov and Alan Akbik.
 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics: System Demonstrations, NAACL 2024. [pdf]

 HunFlair2 in a cross-corpus evaluation of named entity recognition and normalization tools.
 Mario Sänger, Samuele Garda, Xing David Wang, Leon Weber-Genzel, Pia Droop, Benedikt Fuchs, Alan Akbik, Ulf Leser.
-ArXiv 2024. [pdf]
+Bioinformatics 2024. [pdf]

 SemScore: Automated Evaluation of Instruction-Tuned LLMs based on Semantic Textual Similarity.
 Ansar Aynetdinov and Alan Akbik.
 ArXiv, 2024. [pdf]